Aridoge13/Computational_Biology/README.md

 # Computational Biology Beginner Projects

 ## Description
 This project provides a set of Python scripts for analyzing nucleotide sequences, focusing on codon usage, GC content calculation, and sequence alignment.
-It is designed to assist in bioinformatics research and genomic data analysis.
+It is designed to assist in bioinformatics research and genomic, transcriptomic and proteomic data analysis.
+To access the programs, please open the folder named "src".
+Thank you.

 ## Features
-- Feature codon_analysis.py for codon analysis
+- codon_analysis.py for codon analysis
     - Reads DNA sequences from a FASTA file.
     - Counts codon usage frequency.
     - Visualizes codon distribution using a bar chart.

-- Feature gc_calc_pwa.py for calculating GC content and global alignment of 2 or more nucleotide sequences
+- gc_calc_pwa.py for calculating GC content and global alignment of 2 or more nucleotide sequences
     - Computes GC content of multiple nucleotide sequences.
     - Performs global sequence alignment for two or more DNA sequences.
     - Provides visual representation of GC content distribution.

-- Feature gc_calc.py for calculating GC content of a single DNA sequence
+- gc_calc.py for calculating GC content of a single DNA sequence
     - Calculates the GC content of a single DNA sequence.
     - Outputs GC percentage for sequence analysis.

+- protein_seq_motif.py for detecting protein motifs in a given sequence
+    - Detects the site of the desired protein motif
+    - Detects the number of the desired protein motifs present in the protein sequence

+- rna_analysis.py for basic RNA-Seq Data Analysis
+    - Basic gene expression studies.

+- seq_align_score_calc.py
+    - Implements a simple Needleman-Wunsch or Smith-Waterman algorithm for pairwise sequence alignment.
+    - Comparing scoring matrices like PAM and BLOSUM.

 ## Installation
 Instructions on how to install and set up your project.